Variational Monte Carlo with Large Patched Transformers: Results

 \Fig{2}\textbf{e} and \textbf{f} show the variances $\sigma^2\left(E\right)$ of the energy expectation values obtained with all considered network architectures.
 As expected~\cite{Hibat-Allah2020}, they decrease to zero when converging to the ground state energies.
 This behavior confirms the accurate ground state reconstruction, while the smoothness of all curves demonstrates stable training processes.

 We can further increase the patch size $p$ in the LPTF architecture, from which we expect even shorter runtimes.
 However, this also increases the patch size that needs to be reconstructed with the patched RNN.
 We thus expect the accuracy to decrease for large $p$ if we keep $p_{\mathrm{s}}=2\times 2$ fixed. \Fig{3}\textbf{a} shows the energy difference between QMC and LPTF simulations for ground states of Rydberg arrays with $N=12\times 12$ up to $N=40\times 40$ atoms.
-We keep the parameters at $R_{\mathrm{b}}=7^{1/6}$, $\delta=\Omega=1$, and evaluate the QMC energies on $7\times 10^4$ samples from seven independent chains~\cite{Merali2021}.
+We keep the parameters at $R_{\mathrm{b}}=7^{1/6}$, $\delta=\Omega=1$, and evaluate the QMC energies on $N_{\mathrm{s}}=7\times 10^4$ samples from seven independent chains~\cite{Merali2021}, where the computational cost for QMC scales as $\mathcal{O}\left(N\right)$ with the system size.
 Each LPTF data point corresponds to an average over training iterations $19{,}000$ to $20{,}000$ of ten independently trained networks with the same setup as for \Fig{2}.
 We vary the input patch size between $p=4\times 4$ and $p=16\times 16$, where we also consider rectangular-shaped patches while fixing $p_{\mathrm{s}}=2\times 2$.
 We ensure that the system size always divides by the input patch size.

 As expected, the energy accuracies decrease with increasing patch size, which might result from the limited representational power of the patched RNN for large input $p$ and small $p_{\mathrm{s}}$ and from the increased amount of information that is encoded in each network iteration.
 We find accuracies below the QMC uncertainty for up to $p=8\times 8$, which still proposes a significant speed-up compared to single-atom inputs in the TF model, see \Fig{2}\textbf{d}. \Fig{3}\textbf{b} shows the computational runtimes of single training iteration steps for the different patch and system sizes.
 Each data point shows an average over $2\times 10^4$ training iterations in a single network.
 We find a rapid decrease in computation times for small patches while we observe convergence to steady times for larger patches.
 This behavior results from the increased memory required by larger patch sizes, which forces us to decrease the mini-batch size $K$ of samples for the energy evaluation, see Methods.
 Smaller mini-batch sizes lead to increased runtimes, which compete with the acceleration from the reduced sequence lengths.